Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 https://github.com/Unity-Technologies/com.unity.multiplayer.samples.coop/pull/697#discussion_r939048339
-Could be a good point to add to your architecture doc Could also discuss using Owner driven separation too.
+Could be a good point to add to the architecture doc Could also discuss using Owner driven separation too.
 I remember I had created some rules of thumb with Luke on this.
 User single class for trivial classes, use client/server separation or Owner/Ghost separation when it’s more complex for 1:1 relationships.
 Use Client/State/Server separation when you have multiple client classes listening to the same event (this one is a bit less defined, open to discussion)

 REVIEW https://drive.google.com/drive/folders/1r8oM5Ol4Av4urgfjduMmWrL4IRjkjOKL